nphlp/EcoService/docs/installation-guides/docker.md

     pnpm stripe:webhooks
     ```

-- (optional) Clear your `localhost:3000` browser cookies if you have some session errors
+- (optional) Clear your `localhost:3000` browser cookies if you have session errors

 ## Auto setup (prod mode)

 - Add the `.env.prod` file from `.env.example.prod` template ([see more](../environment-variables.md))

-- Run docker services (node, mysql, redis, etc...)
+- Run docker services (Node.js, MySQL, Redis, etc...)

     ```bash
     # All commands are available in the Makefile